qapage/qapage.github.io/_posts/2025-12-21-All-about-Non-Human-Identities-NHIs.md

 ## Why do NHIs matter?

-In the average organization, there are **thousands of non-human identities**, sometimes more than human identities.
-Some [studies](https://astrix.security/learn/blog/what-are-non-human-identities-and-why-theyre-your-biggest-blindspot/) found that NHIs sometimes **outnumbered human identities ten to one**.
+In most organizations there are thouands of NHIs, often more than human identities.
+Some studies have found that NHIs can outnumber human identities by 10:1.

-With the use of NHIs becoming so widespread, it warrants an increased level of attention devoted to setting them up right and managing them.
+Because NHIs are so widespread (and growing), they deserve the same level of rigor as human identity security—both in how they are created and how they are managed over time.

-### The Problem
+#### Common Gaps:

 NHIs often have: